riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim-plus/README.riscvOVPsimPlus.md

 As a member of the RISC-V Foundation community of software and hardware innovators collaboratively driving RISC-V adoption, Imperas has developed the family of riscvOVPsim simulators to assist RISC-V adopters to become compliant to the RISC-V specifications.

-riscvOVPsim includes an industrial quality model and simulator of RISC-V processors for use for compliance testing purposes.
-It has been developed for personal, academic, or commercial use, and the model is provided as open source under the Apache 2.0 license.
+The riscvOVPsim simulators include an industrial quality model and simulator of RISC-V processors for use for compliance testing purposes.

+The model is provided as open source under the Apache 2.0 license.

 The simulator is provided under the Open Virtual Platforms (OVP) Fixed Platform Kits license that enables download and usage.

+It has been developed for personal, academic, or commercial use.

-Imperas actively maintains, enhances, and supports riscvOVPsim and its use.
-To ensure you make use of the current version of riscvOVPsim this release will expire.
+Imperas actively maintains, enhances, and supports riscvOVPsimPlus and its use.

+To ensure you make use of the current version of riscvOVPsimPlus this release will expire.
 Please download the latest version.

 Runtime configurable settings for all enabled RISC-V specification options makes it very easy to use.

 Full commercial features are provided including variant selection, RISC-V specification model configuration options, semihosting, and RISC-V compliance group signature dump facility for compliance testing.